Azure/draft-classic/design.md

  - The Helm Tiller server
  - An in-cluster Docker registry
  - A repository of "packs" for specific templates
-- While it's up to you to find the Kubernetes cluster, Prow can install the rest for you, should you so desire (`prow init`).
+- While it's up to you to find the Kubernetes cluster and install Tiller, Prow can install the rest for you should you so desire with `prow init`.
-- `prow new` reads a scaffold out of the appropriate Pack, creates the necessary file system objects, and writes some basic configuration into your chart.
+- `prow create` reads a scaffold out of the appropriate Pack, creates the necessary file system objects, and writes some basic configuration into your chart.
 - `prow up` delivers your chart into the Kubernetes cluster (think `helm